adriangb/xpresso/docs/tutorial/dependencies/scopes.md

 In Pytest you may have used scopes like "session", "module" or "function".
 In Xpresso there are three scopes available:

-1. `"operation"`: the dependency is created right before calling the endpoint function and torn down right after your function returns, but before the response is sent to the client.
+1. `"endpoint"`: the dependency is created right before calling the endpoint function and torn down right after your function returns, but before the response is sent to the client.
 1. `"connection"` (default): this scope is entered before the endpoint scope and before calling your endpoint function and is torn down right after the response is sent to the client.
 1. `"app"`: the outermost scope.
 Dependencies in this scope are tied to the [lifespan] of the application.